TonPlaygramBot/TonPlaygramWebApp/README.md

    npm --prefix webapp run build
    ```

-7. Run the test suite to verify the setup:
+7. Run the test suite to verify the setup.
+Ensure all packages are installed
+   first by executing `npm run install-all` (or `npm install` in each package)
+   so dependencies like `express` and `socket.io-client` are available:

    ```bash
    npm test